INTRODUCTION

 As described on the Arts Council website, “Creative Schools is a flagship initiative of the Creative Ireland Programme to enable the creative potential of every child.
 It is led by the Arts Council in partnership with the Department of Education and Skills and the Department of Culture, Heritage and the Gaeltacht.”

-Every school in the programme is assigned a Creative Associate for one or two years.
+Every school in the programme is assigned a Creative Associate for two years.
 “Creative Associates are artists, creative practitioners and/or educators with an understanding of the arts and creativity and its potential to transform the lives of children and young people.
 Creative Associates match the needs of schools to arts and creative opportunities in their locality.”

 In November 2019, I accompanied teacher Marietta Graham Reynolds and artist Pamela Whitaker to the National Arts in Education Portal day at NUI Galway where we presented and led a workshop based on the methods developed with the children at Tullyallen NS.

-Images (top to bottom) are from Bunscoil Buachaillí Réalt na Mara; Sandpit National School and Tullyallen National School.
+from Bunscoil Buachaillí Réalt na Mara; Sandpit National School and Tullyallen National School.

 Ⓒ Images may not be reproduced without permission.